dhilipsiva/talks/README.md

 - I code for Web, Mobile, Embedded & IoT.
 Open-Source Fanatic.
 Big Data & Machine Learning Enthusiast.
 Dad.
 Atheist
 - So primarily a Developer + little bit of this & that
 - Jack of all trades & Master of none
+- No, I do not keep Bindi for religious reasons.
+Its for a scientific reason & a fashion statement.
 - [http://dhilipsiva.com](http://dhilipsiva.com)
 - [dhilipsiva@gmail.com](mailto:dhilipsiva@gmail.com)